Skip to main content

 The problem with both these options is that there is quite a degree of complexity involved in understanding the cogent differences between annuities and lifetime pensions, between the individual lifetime pensions and, most importantly - what represents the best fit in an individual situation.
 There is a mass of product information available, but little or no access to experienced financial advice regarding the most appropriate options or comparative information.
 Complexity, a lack of advice and a low profile mean these products are not making the impact they should and allowing other super funds to take the "slow road" on product development.

-Superannuation funds also certainly need to fill the gap in terms of providing advice to members, but more needs to be done in terms of ensuring access to good quality, good value financial planning advice.
+Superannuation funds also need to fill the gap in terms of providing advice to members, but more needs to be done in terms of ensuring access to good quality, good value financial planning advice.
 There also needs to be an acceptance by retirees that advice is a necessary and worthwhile cost - with fundamental improvements made in financial education.
 For super funds to provide 2 or 3 hour seminars to members approaching or on the precipice of retirement is simply an inadequate response to their duty of care to members entering retirement.

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.